-In the mesosphere / lower thermosphere -ionosphere (M/LTI) system (40 - 400 km), research focuses on understanding the interaction and coupling between the neutral and ionised atmospheric components, energetic particle fluxes, ionospheric instabilities, and the cusp auroral region.
-In the troposphere, stratosphere (T/S) system (0 - 40 km) research focuses on such topics as aerosol-cloud interactions, atmospheric chemistry in the Arctic boundary layer, stratospheric ozone and surface spectral UV fluxes.
-Several recommendations focus particularly on identifying methodological, technological or observational gaps along with the need to continue existing long time series measurements (Table 1).
-For the M/LTI region this is centred around maintaining well established, larger facilities, such as radars, which can provide multiple parameters such as temperatures, densities, atmospheric motion, energy dissipation rates, across multiple scales, with an established, extensive international use base.
+In the mesosphere-lower thermosphere-ionosphere (M/LTI) system (40-400 km), research focuses on understanding the interaction and coupling between the neutral and ionized atmospheric components, energetic particle fluxes, ionospheric instabilities, and the cusp auroral region.
+In the troposphere-stratosphere (T/S) system (0-40 km) research focuses on topics such as aerosol-cloud interactions, atmospheric chemistry in the Arctic boundary layer, stratospheric ozone and surface spectral UV fluxes.
+Several recommendations focus particularly on identifying methodological, technological or observational gaps, along with the need to continue existing long time series measurements (Table 1).
+For the M/LTI region this is centred around maintaining well-established, larger facilities, such as radars, which can provide multiple parameters such as temperature, density, atmospheric motion and energy dissipation rates across multiple scales with an established and extensive international use base.
 The facilities have built up extensive long-term databases and provide the opportunity for additional instrumentation to be deployed in their vicinity.

-Suggested improvements for the lower atmosphere include filling gaps in observations of spectral UV, black carbon, local sources of biological aerosol precursors as well as further meteorological and hydrological measurements.
-Recent developments in unmanned aerial vehicles (UAV) and miniaturisation of electronics and instruments should be exploited to develop more mobile observational platforms.
-There should also be a push to increase the number of parameters observed by AWS (Automatic Weather Station), especially in Eastern and Northern Svalbard.
-There should also be a stronger connection and integration with measurements performed in East Greenland.
+Suggested improvements for the lower atmosphere include filling gaps in observations of spectral UV, black carbon, local sources of biological aerosol precursors, and further meteorological and hydrological measurements.
+Recent developments in uncrewed aerial vehicles (UAVs) and miniaturization of electronics and instruments should be exploited to develop more mobile observational platforms.
+There should also be a push to increase the number of parameters observed by AWSs (automatic weather stations), especially in eastern and northern Svalbard.
+There should also be a stronger connection and integration with measurements performed in eastern Greenland.